NI 5 min read

 Background

 Sinn Féin has been in opposition since the formation of the Fianna Fáil-Fine Gael-Green coalition government, and the party has been seeking to rebuild its electoral momentum after failing to enter government despite topping the polls in 2020.
-The upcoming by-elections in Dublin Central and Galway West are seen as critical tests of the party's ability to translate its support into seats.
+The 2024 general election saw the party perform below expectations, and the upcoming by-elections in Dublin Central and Galway West are seen as critical tests of its ability to translate its support into seats.
+Dublin Central was triggered by the resignation of Fine Gael TD Paschal Donohoe, while Galway West was called to fill the seat vacated by Catherine Connolly following her election as President of Ireland.

 Key Developments